JRCSTU/CO2MPAS-TA/doc/faq.rst

 - The correlation regulation for light commercial vehicles `REGULATION (EU) 2017/1152 <https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:02017R1152-20190201&from=EN>`_
 - Also, in this `document, <https://ec.europa.eu/clima/sites/clima/files/transport/vehicles/cars/docs/faq_wltp_correlation_en.pdf](https://ec.europa.eu/clima/sites/clima/files/transport/vehicles/cars/docs/faq_wltp_correlation_en.pdf>`_
-  the reader will find some frequently asked question regarding the correlation procedure.
+  the reader will find some frequently asked questions regarding the correlation procedure.

 Should |CO2MPAS| be used for each car or each family ID?